Best Algorand Wallets: 5 Secure ALGO Staking Options

 And there you have the five best places to store your ALGO tokens, and to receive ongoing rewards from staking.
 All the wallets have their own top features, from security to simplicity to in-wallet exchange.

 Which wallet you go for will depend on your own personal preferences.
-I would personally go for a ledger hardware device as the security cannot be beat.
-Alternatively, the core wallet is great if you want that staking capability and both Coinomi and Atomic wallet are ideal if you want to store other cryptocurrency.
+I would personally go for a ledger hardware device as the security cannot be beaten.
+Alternatively, the core wallet is great if you want that staking capability and both Coinomi and Exodus wallet are ideal if you want to store other cryptocurrency.

 There may be other wallets that support ALGO that you do find.
 If you are considering them you have to make sure that they have a decent reputation among the community and that they are well supported by the developers.